shoeffner/monty/01_HelloPython/slides.md

 - One sheet per week (~ 12 sheets in total)
 - Deadline is before Monday morning, 08:00
 - In groups of 2--4 students (as discussed, either with or without feedback sessions)
+- If you work in groups, try to tackle to problems together, don't split the tasks among you.
 - Sign up on Stud.IP